CGurity/SDA/en/_activities/0202-Data-protection-policies.md

     </tr>
     <tr>
       <td>Responsible for the information</td>
-      <td>Are those people with direct competencies in the manipulation of information.
-In some frames of reference they are divided depending on who creates the information, who manipulates it, who custody it, who destroys it and who is responsible for its commitment among other schemes.
+      <td>Are those people with direct responsibilities in handling information.
+In some reference frameworks they are divided depending on who creates the information, who manipulates it, who has custody of it, who destroys it and who is responsible for its compromise, among other schemes.
 In this manual we try to abstract these differentials to the maximum, thinking of small work groups and the simplification of security policies, however, if the organization believes it is convenient to make this type of differentiation, it is also recommended to adopt the policies described to this need.</td>
     </tr>
     <tr>
       <td>Disposing of information</td>
-      <td>Refers to the techniques used to dispose of data pieces once they have reached their useful life or that must be destroyed for any kind of regulations and safety reasons.
-Generally, these techniques have a different level of complexity and information in more or less secure archived, especially in terms of their possible reconstruction.</td>
+      <td>Refers to the techniques used to dispose of data once it has reached its end of life or must be destroyed for regulatory or security reasons.
+Generally, these techniques vary in complexity and dispose of information in more or less secure ways, especially in terms of possible reconstruction.</td>
     </tr>

   </tbody>